Nine-year-olds among 25,000 people sterilised in Japan under post-WWII eugenics law

 At least 16,000 of 25,000 people were sterilised without consent when the law was enforced

-Children as young as nine years old were among the 25,000 people who were forcibly sterilised under Japan’s post-Second World War eugenics law, revealed a parliament report.
+Children as young as nine were among the 25,000 people who were forcibly sterilised under Japan’s post-Second World War eugenics law, a parliamentary report has revealed.

-Under the now-defunct law, about 65 per cent of these procedures were carried out without consent, found the 1,400-page parliamentary report that was made public on Monday.
+Under the now-defunct law, about 65 per cent of these procedures were carried out without consent, according to the 1,400-page parliamentary report made public in Japan on Monday.
 Two nine-year-olds were among 16,000 people who did not consent to the procedure.

-The eugenics law which was in place for 48 years, from 1948-96, allowed for the sterilisation of people with intellectual disabilities, mental illness or hereditary disorders to prevent them from having children deemed “inferior”.
+The eugenics law, which was in place for 48 years from 1948-96, allowed for the sterilisation of people with intellectual disabilities, mental illness or hereditary disorders to prevent them from having children deemed “inferior”.

-It was also brought in place to curb the population amid food shortages that arose after the Second World War.
+It was also brought in to curb the population during food shortages after the Second World War.

-While it was outlawed in 1996, high school textbooks in 1975 said the government was making efforts for the “country’s eugenics to improve and enhance the genetic predisposition of the entire public”.
+It was outlawed in 1996 but as recently as 1975 high school textbooks stated that the government was making efforts for the “country’s eugenics to improve and enhance the genetic predisposition of the entire public”.

 The two children mentioned in the report, a boy and a girl, were sterilised in the 1960s and 1970s respectively, reported local media outlets.
-The reason and circumstances of their surgeries, however, could not be ascertained, according to the parliamentary report.
+The reasons for their surgeries could not be ascertained, according to the parliamentary report.

-Another 80-year-old victim, who forcibly underwent surgery when he was 14 years old, said the report was proof the Japanese government had deceived children.
+Another 80-year-old victim, who forcibly underwent surgery when he was 14, said the report was proof the Japanese government had deceived children.

 “I would like the state not to shroud the issue in the darkness but take our sufferings seriously soon,” the victim, identified as Saburo Kita, said at a news conference.